etsangsplk/sputter/docstring/defn.md

 # (defn name meta? [args] form+) binds a namespace function
-Will bind a function by name to the current namespace, which is 'user' by default.
+Will bind a function by name to the current namespace, which is /user/ by default.

 ## An Example